openshift/managed-cluster-config/README.md

 * `deploymentMode` (optional, default = `"SelectorSyncSet"`) - either "Direct" or "SelectorSyncSet".

 ## Direct Deployment
-> :warning: **In most of the cases, use a SelectorSyncSet Deployment**: Be very careful here!
+> :warning: **Most cases don't require Direct Deployment** : use SelectorSyncSet instead

 You must specify the `environments` where the resource is deployed.
 There is no default set of environments.
 It is a child of the top level `direct` property.